digital-asset/daml/docs/source/getting-started/new-quickstart.rst

 .. literalinclude:: quickstart/code/ui-after/MainView.tsx
   :language: ts
-  :start-after: -- IMPORT_BEGIN
+  :start-after: -- IMPORTS_BEGIN
-  :end-before: -- IMPORT_END
+  :end-before: -- IMPORTS_END

 Then we declare the hooks themselves at the start of the component.